logicly-au/pmhc-mds-user-documentation/docs/reporting.rst

 M6 — Intake to MMHC report
 ++++++++++++++++++++++++++

-Number of completed IAR-DST referred into Medicare Mental Health Centres.
+Number of completed IAR-DST referred into Medicare Mental Health Centres grouped by recommended level of care and presented as numbers and proportions.

 Key specifications:

-* Fill in
+* To be counted, an intake must have all of these properties:
+  * a ‘Date client contacted Intake’ within the reporting period
+  * ‘MMHC’ in its set of Organisation types referred to at intake conclusion

 .. _category-m7: